Heliconian Club: Current activities

 While the Heliconian Club remains true to its objective as a forum for interaction among women in the arts, it has also evolved.
-Club events attract participants from across the city – the Monday Sketch Group, founded by artist and teacher Erma Lennox Sutcliffe in the early 1970s, is vigorous.
+Club events attract participants from across the city – the Monday Life Drawing Group, founded by artist and teacher Erma Lennox Sutcliffe in the early 1970s, is vigorous.
 The Literary Lecture Series, founded by Janet L'Heureux and Jocelyn Paul in the mid-1990s, is consistently sold out.
 Since it was initiated, more than 170 exceptional Canadian authors have been featured.
 An annual concert series of varied programmes featuring the Clubs' high-caliber performers is another well-ensconced tradition.
 Each month, member artists present art exhibitions in the hall for public viewing; exhibitions include drawings, paintings, mixed media, found objects, textile art, photography and occasionally sculpture.

 Notable members

-A handsome, historic building alone does not enable a club to survive for 100 years.
-The strength, vitality and longevity of the Heliconian Club comes from its many dedicated and distinguished members whose reputation and accomplishments are not limited to Toronto but recognized across Canada.
+The longevity of the Heliconian Club comes from its many members, whose reputation and accomplishments are not limited to Toronto but recognized across Canada.
 Many early Heliconians were trailblazers in their areas of expertise.

 Seven Heliconians have received the country's highest honour, the Order of Canada: